Enter your E-mail Address

 Other leading reggae artists include Luciano, Winston Rodney known as Burning Spear, Dennis Brown, Beres Hammond, Shabba Ranks, Buju Banton, Winton "Yellowman" Foster and leading Jamaica bands such as Third World the The Mighty Diamonds.

+This music has crossed political and racial lines.
 Even international music stars that were influenced by reggae music, such as the Rolling Stones, Eric Clapton, Stevie Wonder, have incorporated some of the reggae rhythm into their sounds.

+Music is everywhere in Jamaica, from the radios island-wide to the blare from motor vehicles to shop fronts.
 And whenever you hear that narcotic beat, you just cannot help it, you want to tap your feet, move the hips and snap those fingers to the beat.

 See you there.